ThomasRose23/htb_writeups/boxes/writeup.md

 ### SSH
 #

-This can be used to access SSH on port 22 identified on our port scan.
+This can be used to access SSH on port 22 identified on our port scan as user jkr and access the user flag.

 ```bash
 ssh jkr@10.129.229.158